gentiangashi/Harry-Bot/README.md

 <!--te-->

 ## Introduction
-Locally hosted Discord Bot using Node Js, uploads a random meme in the discord server with the command **!meme**
+Locally hosted Discord Bot using Node Js, uploads a random meme in the discord server with the command **!h meme**

 ## Installation
 You'll need to install: